 In 2010, the squad captured their fifth MASCAC Tournament Championship and advanced to the NCAA Division III Tournament.

-Since taking the reins in the fall of 2008, the Blue and Gold have qualified for the MASCAC Tournament in each of the last five seasons and the 2009 squad was unbeaten in conference play (4-0-3).
+Since taking the reins in the fall of 2008, the Blue and Gold have qualified for the MASCAC Tournament in each of the last six seasons and the 2009 squad was unbeaten in conference play (4-0-3).
 Coach Cumberbatch is the winningest coach since the program was elevated to varsity status in 1991.